ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 - Compile LaTeX documents from within Vim using the command `:VimtexCompile`, which you can either type directly as a Vim command or access with the default VimTeX mapping `<localleader>ll`.

   {{< details summary="If words like `:map`, `<leader>`, and `<localleader>` are unfamiliar to you..." >}}
   ...consider taking a detour and reading through the final article in this series, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}), which explains everything you need to know about Vim key mappings to understand this series (the `<leader>` and `<localleader>` concepts also apply if you use Neovim and Lua).
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}), which explains everything you need to know about Vim key mappings to understand this series (the `<leader>` and `<localleader>` concepts also apply if you use Neovim and Lua).
   {{< /details >}}

 - Optionally, if you don't like `<localleader>ll` as the compilation shortcut, [define a custom mapping](#compilation-shortcut) to call `:VimtexCompile` and use that instead.